Terms of Reference

 Diversity Thunder Bay will meet at least six times per year with meetings scheduled by the Executive Committee.
 The agenda for each meeting will be established by the Co-Chairs and Executive Committee.
-An Annual General Meeting will be held in October.
+An Annual General Meeting will be held in November.
 A quorum will consist of six members.
 Should an issue arise following the distribution and approval of the agenda and upon agreement of the meeting, the agenda can be changed to accommodate the situation.
 At the beginning of each meeting, the Chair will ask whether there are pressing issues requiring immediate action.
 Diversity Thunder Bay monthly meetings will be chaired by DTB members on a rotation basis.

 Subcommittees will be established as required to carry out the work of the organization.

 - The Executive to undertake annually in June of any given year, a review of the barriers within Diversity Thunder Bay that prevent diverse groups from participating.

-6. To annually review the Terms of Reference at each Annual General Meeting.
+- To bi-annually review the Terms of Reference prior to the Annual General Meeting.